The Santa Clause 2

-The Santa Clause 2 is a 2002 American Christmas comedy film directed by Michael Lembeck in his directorial debut.
-It is a sequel to The Santa Clause (1994) and the second installment in The Santa Clause franchise.
+The Santa Clause 2 is a 2002 American Christmas fantasy comedy film directed by Michael Lembeck in his directorial debut.
+It is the sequel to The Santa Clause (1994) and the second installment in The Santa Clause franchise.
 All of the principal actors from the first film, including Tim Allen, Eric Lloyd, Judge Reinhold, Wendy Crewson, and David Krumholtz, reprise their roles, and are joined by Elizabeth Mitchell, Spencer Breslin, and Liliana Mumy.

-Released on November 1, 2002, the film received mixed reviews from critics and grossed $172 million worldwide on a $65 million budget.
+The Santa Clause 2 premiered in Los Angeles on October 23, 2002, and was theatrically released in the United States on November 1.
+The film received mixed reviews from critics and grossed $172 million worldwide on a $65 million budget.
 It was followed by another sequel, The Santa Clause 3: The Escape Clause, released in 2006.

 Plot

 Eight years have passed since Scott Calvin took on the mantle of Santa Claus.
 Head Elf Bernard and Curtis, the Keeper of the Handbook of Christmas, inform Scott that there is another clause — the "Mrs. Clause".
 Scott is now pressed to get married before the next Christmas Eve or the clause will be broken and he will stop being Santa forever.
-At the same time, Abby the Elf delivers even more distressing news: Scott's teenage son Charlie is on the naughty list, due to having vandalized his school to get attention.
+Abby the Elf simultaneously tells Scott that his teenage son Charlie is on the naughty list, due to having vandalized his school to get attention.
 Scott must return to his home to search for a wife and set things right with Charlie.
 He brings this up when visited by the Council of Legendary Figures, consisting of Mother Nature, Father Time, Cupid, the Easter Bunny, the Tooth Fairy, and the Sandman.
 To cover for Santa's prolonged absence, Curtis helps Scott create a life-sized animatronic Santa clone, much to Bernard's horror.
 However, at Santa's request, Bernard reluctantly plays along, and tells the other elves that Santa had a makeover, so they will not question the double's synthetic appearance.

 Because of the impending end of his contract, Scott undergoes a "de-Santafication process" that gradually turns him back into Scott Calvin.
 He has a limited amount of magic to help him.
-Scott returns home to his former wife Laura, her husband Neil, their six-year-old daughter Lucy, and Charlie.
+Scott returns home to his ex-wife Laura, her husband Neil, their six-year-old daughter Lucy, and Charlie.
 He and Charlie face the ire of school principal Carol Newman when Charlie defaces the lockers.

 At the North Pole, Toy Santa follows the rulebook too literally and begins to think that everyone in the world is naughty because of their small mistakes.
 As a result, Toy Santa takes over the North Pole using giant toy soldiers he made himself and unveils his plan to the elves to give lumps of coal to the world.
 Bernard exposes Toy Santa as a fraud, and Toy Santa places him under house arrest.